laceywalkerr/cypress-e2e-automation-demo/README.md

 - Tests are traceable to backlog tickets
 - Cases are uniquely identifiable
 - Behavior is documented in clear verification language
+- Changes can be audited against release tickets

 ---